-The Planning Board relies on the Town Planner and the Planning Board Secretary to administer permitting processes.
+The Planning Board relies on the Town Planner and the Associate Town Planner to administer permitting processes.
 Applications for Special Permits, Site Plan Reviews, Preliminary and Definitive Subdivisions and Approval Not Required Plans are accepted in the Planning Board office during regular business hours (generally Monday through Friday from 8:00 a.m. until 4:00 p.m.).
 All plans and applications must be complete and be time and date stamped by the Town Clerk’s office prior to being accepted by the Planning Department.
 Download our Permit & Filing Fees for more information or visit the Planning Board office.

 Once the Planning Department receives an application for a subdivision or site plan review, a date is set for the required Public Hearing.
 Copies of the plans are sent to the Building Commissioner, Conservation Commission, Department of Public Works, Board of Health, Design Review Board, and Fire Department for their review and comment.
-The Town Planner will then write an advertisement that is sent to the applicant and the local paper.
+The Town Planner will then write an advertisement that is sent to the applicant and the local paper and by Massachusetts law must be advertised in the newspaper for two weeks and 14 days prior to the public hearing.
 The invoice for advertising in the local paper is sent to the applicant.
 The applicant then must send the advertisement by certified mail to the abutters indicated on a Certified Abutters List prepared by the Assessor’s Office.
 The Public Hearing is held (and continued if necessary) until the Board has enough information to either disapprove the project or approve the project with conditions.